crppst/crppst/README.md

 # **About Me**

-I am a passionate software developer from Russia, focused on creating practical open-source solutions. my primary expertise lies in kotlin and full-stack development.
+I am a passionate fullstack developer from Russia, focused on creating practical open-source solutions. my primary expertise lies in kotlin and full-stack development.
 I am committed to continuous learning and deepening my knowledge in kotlin ecosystem and web development technologies.

 **Programming Languages:**